 Shoplifting charges are unique because they require proof that a person actually left the store with an item that did not belong to them and they did not intend to pay for it.
 Many theft related charges do not carry those sort of elements.
 Additionally, it is important to know that leaving a store with an item that does not belong to you, creates a presumption under the law that you intended to steal it.
 The existence of this presumption makes it easier for government attorneys in Culpeper to prove their case because when a government attorney gets a presumption on their side, it shifts the burden to the defendant to present evidence that rebuts the presumption of intent.

-If a person is convicted of shoplifting in Culpeper, the penalty depends entirely on the value of the item that was allegedly taken from the store.
+If a person is convicted of shoplifting, the penalty depends entirely on the value of the item that was allegedly taken from the store.
 If the item is valued at less than $200, the charge is a misdemeanor that is punishable by up to 12 months in jail and a $2,500 fine.
 If the value of the item alleged to have been taken is greater than $200, the person will be charged with a felony and the penalty is one to 20 years in prison and a fine up to $2,500.